 Exercise is imperative to our health, especially as we age.
 Consider it the fountain of youth if you will.
 It protects us against most ailments and illnesses that plague women over 50 namely heart disease, type II diabetes, certain cancers and even cognitive decline.
-Staying active also relieves pain and stiffness associated with arthritis, improves bone density, wards off depression and anxiety, fights fatigue and helps us maintain our weight.
+Staying active also relieves pain and stiffness associated with arthritis, improve bone density, wards off depression and anxiety, fights fatigue and helps us maintain our weight.

-So stay physically active or if you’re inactive please consult with your doctor and start an exercise routine immediately.
+So stay physically active or if you’re inactive, please consult with your doctor and start an exercise routine immediately.
 Our bodies were meant to move.
 Sitting takes years off our lives.
-As I say to my clients, some exercise is good, more is better and everything counts including gardening, walking, cleaning house, dancing, golfing, skiing, paddle boarding, running etc. Research continues to support, for continued good health especially later in life, we must keep moving throughout the day.
+As I say to my clients, some exercise is good, more is better and everything counts, including gardening, walking, cleaning house, dancing, golfing, skiing, paddle boarding, running etc. Research continues to support, for continued good health, especially later in life, we must keep moving throughout the day.

 That said, increasing your aerobic exercise or starting an exercise program isn’t an efficient way to lose weight.
 To regain that girlish figure of yesteryear, and ward off those unwanted pounds following menopause, you’re far better off putting your time and energy into eating properly than exercising more.
 Why?

 Roughly 70% of your body composition is determined by the food you consume not by the number of hours you log “working out.”

 How can this be?
 For years we’ve been told, in order to lose weight, we need to eat less and exercise more.
 And while this strategy will work over a short period of time as long as you burn more calories than you consume, for anyone that has tried it, it is a miserable and often unsustainable way to drop pounds.